ASUS X299 SAGE

 Other Info

-I own too many laptops: A Dell touch screen with Windows 11 and 6 others (not counting the other four laptops I bought for this household.)
+Gave Dell touch screen with Windows 11 to daughter and got me an OTVOC.
 Being a PC builder I own many desktop PCs as well.
 I am a father of five providing PCs, laptops, and tablets for all my family, most of which I have modified, rebuilt, or simply built from scratch.
 I do not own a cell phone, never have, never will.

 You know what's so funny about this?
 Device manager in Win 7 is clean as a whistle and the OS runs as smooth as greased glass.
-I don't have to worry about slow downs due to glitchy half-baked intel drivers or nagging Windoze updates that so frequently mess up my OS or fighting to get the latest distro, I mean "version" of Win 11 or any of that crap.
+I don't have to worry about slow downs due to glitchy half-baked intel drivers or nagging Windows updates that so frequently mess up my OS or fighting to get the latest distro, I mean "version" of Win 11 or any of that crap.
 Makes me wonder why I even bothered to buy another system board.

 *oh, right...
 Windows 11...